A fantastic walk from Haytor Vale to Hound Tor, Dartmoor

 by Jan

-Discover a fantastic circular walk from Haytor Vale to Hound Tor encompassing some of the most famous tors on Dartmoor, a prehistoric settlement, disused quarries, historic tramway, and a babbling brook.
-All this, plus some stunning scenery and wild ponies.
+Discover a fantastic circular walk from Haytor Vale to Hound Tor on Dartmoor, featuring iconic tors, a prehistoric settlement, disused quarries, a historic tramway, and a babbling brook.
+With breathtaking scenery, wild ponies, and fascinating history, this 8.5 km (5-mile) walk is perfect for families and new visitors to Dartmoor National Park.

 *contains affiliate links